-What to Do If You Have Gray Market Sellers Breaking MAP
+What to Do If You Have Grey Market Sellers Breaking MAP

 Where’s the MAP?
 No, we don't mean Dora the Explorer’s talking, overly self-exuberant map.
-In the eCommerce world, MAP is an acronym for “minimum advertised price.”
-If you’re selling online and aren’t quite sure where—or what—yours is, you might be in trouble.
+In the eCommerce world, MAP is an acronym for “Minimum Advertised Price.”
+If you’re selling online and aren’t quite sure where—or what—yours is in relation to your eCommerce strategy, you might be in trouble.

 What is a MAP policy?

 A MAP policy is an agreement between the manufacturer and their retailers that spells out the lowest price at which the retailer can advertise the manufacturer’s products.
-AKA, if the manufacturer says their socks have to be show up on Amazon for $12 a pop, the retailer has to abide by that agreement or be at risk of violating it.
+In other words, if the manufacturer says their socks have to be show up on Amazon for $12 a pop, the retailer has to abide by that agreement or be at risk of violating it.

 However, retailers can be sneaky in trying to get around MAP.
-Rather than blatantly violate MAP, some retailers will use tricks like bundling or giving discount rates at check-out to get around it.
+Rather than blatantly violating MAP regulations, some retailers will use tricks like bundling or giving discount rates at check-out to get around it.

 It may not seem too bad to have retailers selling your product for a dollar or two less online, but they can really add up if you’re not careful.